From some times now, we have C compilers for 68K modified to output Genesis rom.

 You so have to find each of your variable addresses and enter each one in watchers list....very boring!

-While talking with Fonzie about a way to do this, he talked me about map.exe and nm.exe, after some hours, nm2wch was born.
+While talking with Fonzie about a way to do this, he pointed me to map.exe and nm.exe utils. nm2wch is born some hours later.

 This little tool is very useful : it creates the watcher list for you !

-First you need nm.exe from binutils package, since it's not included in GenDevKit.
+I use nm.exe from MinGW's GNU-Binutils package, since it's not included in GenDevKit.

 Then nm2wch for my website.